-We may use your health information, or disclose it to others, for several reasons.
+We may use your health information, or disclose it to others, for a number of different reasons.
 This notice describes these reasons.
 For each reason, we have written a brief explanation.
 We also provide some examples.
-These examples do not include all the specific ways we may use or disclose your information.
-However, any time we use your information, or disclose it to someone else, it will fit one of the reasons listed below.
+These examples do not include all of the specific ways we may use or disclose your information.
+However, any time we use your information, or disclose it to someone else, it will fit one of the reasons listed here.

 - Treatment.
 We will use your health information to provide you with care and services.
 This means that our employees, staff, students, volunteers and others, whose work is under our direct control, may read your health information to learn about you and use it to make decisions about your care.
 For instance, a therapist or case manager may read your chart in order to care for you.
 We will also disclose your information to others who need it in order to provide you with medical and/or behavioral health treatment or services.
 For instance, to coordinate care we may send another behavioral health provider who you are seeing an assessment that we performed.
 If you authorize us to, we may also share and/or access information about you in a Health Information Exchange with other behavioral and medical health providers.

 - Payment.
 We will disclose your health information, as necessary, to obtain payment for the services we provide to you.
 For instance, we may use your health information to prepare a bill.
 In addition, we may send that bill, and any health information it contains, to your insurance company.
 We may also disclose some of your health information to companies with whom we contract for payment-related services.
 For instance, we may give information about you to a collection company that we contract with to collect bills for us.
 We will not use or disclose more information for payment purposes than is necessary.